-It won’t be long now, and we’ll soon have a menagerie of ghost, goblins, and witches at our door looking for sugary treats.
-We want to make sure how home and yard is safe for the trick-or-treaters, so there are 9 safety tips for Halloween we can tend to ahead of time to prepare for the spookiest day.
+It won’t be long now, and we’ll soon have a menagerie of ghosts, goblins, and witches at our door looking for sugary treats.
+We want to make sure our home and yard are safe for the trick-or-treaters, so there are 9 safety tips for Halloween we can tend to ahead of time to prepare for the spookiest day.

 If you have steps up to your door, little monsters and their parents may need the support of your railings.
 Ensure these are secure with the proper bolts so they can handle any pressure.
 A wobbly stair railing can potentially cause a fall or serious injury.